metallb/metallb/website/content/installation/clouds.md

 ### MetalLB on OpenStack

 You can run a Kubernetes cluster on OpenStack VMs, and use MetalLB as the load balancer.
+By design, MetalLB's L2 mode looks like an ARP spoofing attempt to OpenStack, because we're announcing IP addresses that OpenStack doesn't know about.

-However you have to disable OpenStack's ARP spoofing protection if you want to use L2 mode.
+You can  disable OpenStack's ARP spoofing protection if you want to use L2 mode.
 You must disable it on all the VMs that are running Kubernetes.

-By design, MetalLB's L2 mode looks like an ARP spoofing attempt to OpenStack, because we're announcing IP addresses that OpenStack doesn't know about.
-There's currently no way to make OpenStack cooperate with MetalLB here, so we have to turn off the spoofing protection entirely.
+The other option is to add the ip address that is in the pool as an allowed address pair for the VM.
+Only those machines that have the ip added as an allowed address pair should be used for L2 broadcast.

 ### MetalLB on Equinix Metal